Florida Online Sports Betting

 FanDuel may have the cleanest and best mobile and online experience when it comes to sports betting.
 Everything is easy to find, and there is no clutter on the site.
 The technology is simply superior to most online sportsbooks.
 There are also plenty of ongoing promotions.
 FanDuel also offers one-game parlays, something rare in the sports betting world.

-Most experts expect FanDuel to continue to offer its classic welcome bonus of a $1,000 risk-free bet if it were to join the Florida betting market.
-This is a huge value, and you could potentially win a boatload of money without risking anything with this risk-free wager.
+Most experts expect FanDuel to continue to offer its classic welcome bonus of a $1,000 no sweat first bet if it were to join the Florida betting market.
+This is a huge value, and you can have that first bet be of no sweat, meaning you will get money back in credit if it loses.

 BetMGM Sportsbook is the online application launched by MGM Resorts International and Entain.
 These two are major players in the gambling market throughout the world.
 MGM is renowned for being one of the biggest gambling and hospitality companies, while Entain is a staple in the online gaming scene.